f4b6a3/uuid-creator/README.md

 * UUIDGenerator.getTimestampPrivateUUID(): 15 ms
 * UUIDGenerator.getSequentialPrivateUUID(): 15 ms

-The method getTimestampPrivateUUID() uses SecureRandom (java.security.SecureRandom).
+The method getRandomUUID() uses SecureRandom (java.security.SecureRandom).

 The machine used to do this test was an Intel i5-3330 with 16GB RAM.